top of page

 This study found that juvenile lemon sharks definitely favour spending time in groups and they also assort themselves by size.
 Very young sharks (less than 1 year of age) were not picky about the size of their pals, but sharks over 2 years of age, preferred to form groups with individuals that were of a similar size to them (Guttridge et al, 2009).

-Lemon sharks live in nursery habitats in mangrove forests whilst they are young (image Credit: Anita Kainrath / Shutterstock)
+Lemon sharks live in nursery habitats in mangrove forests when they are young (image Credit: Anita Kainrath / Shutterstock)

 Lemon Sharks Hang-Out with Particular Friends